abtonmoy/video_analysis_pipeline_research/README.md

 - PySceneDetect for scene detection
 - OpenCLIP for vision-language embeddings
+- OpenAI Whisper for speech recognition
 - scikit-image for SSIM computation
 - librosa for audio analysis

 We thank the developers of Anthropic Claude, OpenAI GPT-4, and Google Gemini for providing API access for structured extraction experiments.

+We are grateful to Adriana Kovashka and colleagues at the University of Pittsburgh for creating and maintaining the Pitt Ads Dataset (Hussain et al., 2017).
+While the full dataset contains 3,477 video advertisements, we were able to access 743 videos (21.4% of the full dataset) for evaluation.
+The dataset is available at https://people.cs.pitt.edu/~kovashka/ads/

 ## Contact

-For questions, collaboration inquiries, or access to the Hussain et al. dataset results:
+For questions, collaboration inquiries, or dataset access:

 **Author**: Abdul Basit Tonmoy
 **Email**: abdulbasittonmoy@gmail.com